Dialogue in Fiction

-The spoken dialogue that takes place in fiction does not accurately reflect real and informal day-to-day conversations.
-Countless writing schools and sources will challenge a writer to attempt writing out a conversation as they hear it, whether it be in a coffee shop or a zoom meeting.
-It can be easily assumed that normal conversation is jarred with filler words like "ah", "uh", "er", etc, and does not consistently flow or offer clear emphasis on a plot.
+First, the dialogue that takes place in fiction does not accurately reflect real and informal day-to-day conversations.
+Countless writing schools and sources will challenge students to attempt writing out a conversation as they hear it, whether it be in a coffee shop or a zoom meeting.
+Obviously, normal conversation is jarred with filler words and does not consistently flow or offer clear emphasis on a plot.

-When it comes to spoken dialogue in fiction the words need to carry meaning.
-It can emphasize the traits of the character speaking or the traits of the person the character is speaking to.
-There can be dignified forms of exposition that are not overexplanatory, uninvited, or unnatural.
+When it comes to dialogue in fiction the words need to be somewhat useful in detailing the relationship between characters and who they are.
+It can emphasize the traits of the character speaking or of the person the character is speaking to.
+There is also room for more dignified exposition the kind that is not overexplanatory, uninvited, or unnatural.

 In Duke Leto's letter, he blatantly denies the Baron's title to drive the nail into his refusal for a meeting, which is considered rude due to the Baron's authority.
 Leto's justification is in the Baron's own untrustworthiness.
 In response, the Baron's Mentat, Piter, mocks Leto's position as the new ruler of Arrakis, a desert planet that will be strong-armed by the emperor.